tayden1990/GlobGram-alpha-v2.0.0/README.md

 MIT — see `LICENSE`.

-## Production media (NIP-96/NIP-98) setup
+## Production media (NIP‑96/NIP‑98) setup

-When the app is hosted on GitHub Pages (or any non-localhost origin), it cannot reach `http://localhost:*`.
+When the app is hosted on GitHub Pages (or any non‑localhost origin), it cannot reach `http://localhost:*`.
 To make large media work in production, point the app to a public upload server and enable CORS.

 1) Choose an upload backend
 - Dev/simple (JSON): the included server at `server/upload-server.mjs` exposes:
 	- POST /upload → { url }
 	- GET  /o/:key → { mime, data }
 	Deploy it behind HTTPS with CORS for your Pages origin.
-- NIP-96: a Nostr media server supporting NIP-96 uploads and optional NIP-98 auth.
+- NIP‑96: a Nostr media server supporting NIP‑96 uploads and optional NIP‑98 auth.

 2) Enable CORS on your server
 - Allow Origin: your GitHub Pages origin, e.g. `https://<user>.github.io`